F1 Manager 2022: Development and release

 F1 Manager 2022 was officially announced in March 2022.
 It is the first video game in the F1 Manager series, which holds the official license of the Formula One, Formula 2, and Formula 3 championships from 2022 to 2025.
 It is also the first Formula One licensed management game since F1 Manager of EA Sports in 2000.
 The game is developed with Unreal Engine 4.
-It is developed and published by Frontier Developments, a British video game developer known for titles such as Elite Dangerous, Planet Coaster, Planet Zoo, and Jurassic World Evolution.
-The game was released on PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 30 August 2022.
-Players who pre-order the game were able to pre-access to the game five days earlier on 25 August 2022.
-On 28 October 2022, Frontier Developments announced that they will cease development and support just two months after the initial release; this decision to stop development was met with negative reception from players, who had reported bugs in the game, and Frontier decided to backtrack on their previous statement to continue pushing updates for the title.
+It is developed and published by Frontier Developments, a British video game studio who developed Elite Dangerous.
+The game was released on PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on 30 August.
+Players who pre-ordered the game were able to pre-access to the game five days earlier on 25 August.
+By that October, Frontier Developments ceased development and support just two months after the initial release; this decision to stop development was met with negative reception from players, who had reported bugs in the game, and Frontier decided to backtrack on their previous statement to continue pushing updates for the title.

 Reception

 F1 Manager 2022 received "generally favorable" reviews for Windows and Xbox Series X/S according to review aggregator Metacritic; the PlayStation 5 received "mixed or average" reviews.

-It was the fourth best-selling retail game in the United Kingdom in its week of release.
+It was the fourth best-selling physical-media retail game in the United Kingdom in its week of release.
 The game sold below Frontier's expectations, selling around 600,000 units by January 2023.
-Despite the game's underperformance, Frontier reiterated their committment to the franchise, describing the title as "a good first game in an important new annual franchise".
+Despite the game's underperformance, Frontier reiterated their commitment to the franchise, describing the title as "a good first game in an important new annual franchise".